SonamGadkari/AltarGuildProject/README.md

  <li> Zachary Haider</li>

 <h2> Introduction to our Project:</h2>
-<p>This is an interactive website to be developed for Hope Lutheran Church.
+<p>This is an interactive website developed for Hope Lutheran Church for guildmembers,banner management,festival tracking, Assigning reponsibilities.
 Hope Lutheran Church is a located at 931 S. Main Street, Maryville, Missouri.
 Church is a congregation of 130 members and also supports

 Link to gdp-1 work: https://github.com/harishvavilala/Betterhappo